BlaqueDevs/se-assignment-day-4-software-project-management-Jomiastony/README.md

 Gantt charts assist in this process by visually organizing the schedule, showing task timelines, dependencies, and progress at a glance.
 This format helps monitor the project’s pace and enables quick adjustments as needed.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

+i.
+User pain points and efficiency: Understanding the specific challenges and frustrations users face in their daily tasks and designing software that directly addresses those pain points.
+Efficiency reduces time and effort needed to complete specific tasks.

+ii.
+Functionality, accuracy and features: Each software should offer features that directly align with the core issues it aims to solve, providing relevant tools and functions to address user needs.
+Accuracy minimizes errors during data handling.

+iii.
+Accessibility and usability: The software should be easy to learn, navigate, and use, ensuring a smooth user experience for a diverse audience.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?

+Importance of Clear Problem Definition in Software Development:

+1. Focused development: Ensures everyone on the team is working towards the same objective.

+2. Improved solution design: Understanding the problem helps identify the essential features and functionalities required in the software, ensuring effectiveness in addressing core issues.

+3. Enhanced user experience: The software meets specific user needs, expectations and easy to navigate through.

+4. Effective Testing and Debugging: It helps developers create comprehensive test cases that cover all potential scenarios [bugs] and debug during the development and testing phases.

+5. Successful Project Delivery: A clear problem definition helps mitigate risks by ensuring that the software solution is aligned with the actual needs of its users.

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 ## 11. What are the main features or functionalities that make your software stand out?
 ## 12. What data is available regarding the market size and growth potential for your software?